mammasmias/ARTn-Plugin/README.md

 ###### General features:

+**The values gives by the user through the input file should be in engine units**

 - `lrelax`: Values `.true./.false`, default is `false.`.
 Flag if we want to relax to adjacent minima from the saddle point.
 - `lpush_final`: Values `.true./.false.`, default is `.true.`.